Chesterfield Canal: History

-An application was made to Parliament and the Act of Parliament received the Royal Assent on 28 March 1771, entitled An Act for making a navigable Cut or Canal from Chesterfield, in the county of Derby, through or near Worksop and Retford, to join the River Trent, at or near Stockwith, in the county of Nottingham.
+An application was made to Parliament and the act of Parliament, the Chesterfield to Stockwith (Trent) Canal Act 1771 (11 Geo.
+3. c.
+75) was given royal assent on 28 March 1771, entitled An Act for making a navigable Cut or Canal from Chesterfield, in the county of Derby, through or near Worksop and Retford, to join the River Trent, at or near Stockwith, in the county of Nottingham.

 The promoters consisted of one hundred and seventy-four persons, amongst whom were the Duke of Devonshire, the Duke of Newcastle, Lord Scarsdale, the Dean of York, and Sir Cecil Wray.
 They were incorporated by the name of The Company of Proprietors of the Canal Navigation from Chesterfield to the River Trent, and empowered to raise among themselves the sum of £100,000, in one thousand shares of £100 each, to fund the construction.

 Immediately on the passing of the act, construction began under the direction of Brindley.
 Upon his death in September 1772, John Varley moved from Clerk of Works to Resident Engineer with Hugh Henshall, Brindley's brother-in-law, appointed in a consultative capacity.
 He agreed to make inspections every three months.
 Henshall became Chief Engineer in 1773 and John Varley continued to work on the project.
 By August 1773, the section between Shireoaks and Worksop was nearly complete, and the company created a works to build boats at Shireoaks.
 The boats were used to carry spoil from the construction, and also to deliver coal.
 The canal was effectively open from Shireoaks to below Worksop by 6 April 1774, and to Retford by 3 August.
 The price of coal to the residents of Retford dropped from 15s 6d (77.5p) to 10s 6d (52.5p) overnight.
 Hayton was reached on 22 February 1775, and the Norwood Tunnel opened on 9 May 1775.
 The canal was to be built as a narrow canal, but in 1775, nine shareholders offered to fund the extra cost of making it a broad canal from Retford to Stockwith.
 Retford Corporation joined them, and each contributed £500, although the additional cost exceeded the £6,000 subscribed.
 The canal was opened throughout on 4 June 1777, with the lock into the River Trent at West Stockwith completed in the autumn, but the only record of wide-beamed boats using it at Retford is prior to 1799.